rvesse/baby-photo-sorter/README.md

 ## Dry Run

 If you want to see what the tool will do prior to actually running it on your precious photos then you should use the `--dry-run` option.
 This will enable verbose log output (also separately available via the `--verbose` option) and won't actually perform any mutative file system options i.e. it calculates what the tool would do without actually doing it.

+# License

+This software is licensed under the Apache Software License 2.0

+# Disclaimer

+Any tool that mutates the state of the file system should be used with caution.
+We strongly advise taking advantage of the options that preview this tools effects e.g. `--dry-run` prior to running it for real.

+You can also use other options like `--preserve` to only copy files, used in conjunction with the `-t`/`--target` option you can create a copy of your photos with your organisation criteria applied and examine the results to ensure you are happy with the output of this tool.